PathVisio/pathvisio.github.io/plugins/biopax.md

 **Installation**
 * Go to Plugins > Plugin Manager.
-* Select the xxx plugin.
+* Select the BioPAX plugin.
 * Click on Install.

 ----